-Our multi-asset-class funds invest into underlying wholesale multi-asset-class funds that we manage.
+Our multi-asset-class funds (except for our Conservative Fund) invest into our underlying wholesale multi-asset-class funds that we manage.

 Our underlying wholesale multi-asset-class funds invest in underlying funds that each invest in a single-asset-class.
 We use external fund managers to select the assets in some of our underlying single-asset-class funds.